-The Urban Design Representation Course is an exciting learning experience comprising five modules aimed at teaching the basics of five different software pacakages: AutoCAD, SketchUp, Photoshop, Illustrator and InDesign followed by a seminar showing good practice and precedents on how to communicate your projects and ideas effectively.
+The Urban Design Representation Course is an exciting learning experience comprising five modules aimed at teaching the basics of five different software packages: AutoCAD, SketchUp, Photoshop, Illustrator and InDesign

-The course is delivered as a series of independent three-hour sessions covering:
+The course is delivered as a set of five independent three-hour modules covering: